FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 APIs of software libraries, but instead focus on developing FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) APIs for the web.

 More and more web-based applications are becoming available every day.
-These applications typically perform complex operations on large database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)s.
-While web-based applications provide users with the capacity to access a tool, a database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database), or other resource programmatically, they are not always able to interoperate with other independent web applications.
+These applications typically perform complex operations on large database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) s.
+While web-based applications provide users with the capacity to access a tool, a database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) , or other resource programmatically, they are not always able to interoperate with other independent web applications.
 A web-based application that offers a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) API is more accessible to operating as part of workflows, or integration systems such as semantic search(URL_TO_INSERT_RECORD https://arch.library.northwestern.edu/) engines.
 This makes FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) API development very relevant for data catalogs or web tools developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) by the CF DC(URL_TO_INSERT_RECORD http://dublincore.org/documents/dces/)(URL_TO_INSERT_RECORD https://doi.org/10.25504/FAIRsharing.3nx7t)Cs.

-While a slew of standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s exist for web API development and documentation, each has their own level of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ness.
+While a slew of standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s exist for web API development and documentation, each has their own level of FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)ness.
 Here we are going to focus on [RESTful APIs](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm), which can be described with [OpenAPI](https://www.openapis.org/) (previously Swagger) to take advantage of RESTful API flexibility while still permitting machine readable introspection.
-Several other standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s are machine readable by default, including [SOAP](https://www.w3.org/TR/soap/), [SPARQL](https://www.w3.org/TR/sparql11-overview(URL_TO_INSERT_RECORD http://www.w3.org/TR/sparql11-overview/)/) or
+Several other standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s are machine readable by default, including [SOAP](https://www.w3.org/TR/soap/), [SPARQL](https://www.w3.org/TR/sparql11-overview(URL_TO_INSERT_RECORD http://www.w3.org/TR/sparql11-overview/)/) or
 [GraphQL](https://graphql.org/) among many others, but despite this, RESTful APIs are the most widely used because of their low barrier to entry.
-Some standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s exist for RESTful APIs, in many cases, these can also be described by OpenAPI.
+Some standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s exist for RESTful APIs, in many cases, these can also be described by OpenAPI.
 We will consider a specific extension of OpenAPI: [Smart-API](https://smart-api.info(URL_TO_INSERT_RECORD http://smart-api.info)/), which adds a few additional fields and also has its own [get-started guide](https://smart-api.info(URL_TO_INSERT_RECORD http://smart-api.info)/guide).